Ask Jay - JTI InfoSec Chatbot

 • Push diverse content formats (quizzes, GIFs, videos, images, external links) to keep users engaged.

-• Control the wait time of the bot answers so that the conversation feels natural.
+• Control the latency of the bot's answers so that the conversation feels natural.
 It also gives users time to read.

 • In emergency situations, have the ability to escalate the conversation to a real human to avoid frustration.

-We provided step-by-step tutorials with links to video guidance.
+We provided step-by-step tutorials with links to video for guidance.

 Credits